 Attorney Fred Pritzker adds:

 You can contact Fred and his team of lawyers for a free consultation at 1-888-377-8900 (toll free).
-Fred and his team have represented countless victims of food poisoning and understand the details associated with lawsuits.
+Fred and his team have represented countless victims of food poisoning and understand the details associated with these lawsuits.